BMI / CS 771 Learning Based Methods for Computer Vision

 - 40% 1 course project with several milestones

 Homework AssignmentsThe course will consist of 4 homework assignments.
 All assignments except the first one are team based.
 Teams of 2-3 students are preferred.
-In your submission, please clearly identify the contribution of all the team members.
-Please note that members in the same group might not necessarily get the same grade.
+Additional permission from the instructor is needed for a single person team.

-ProjectsThe final project is research-oriented.
-It can be a pure computer vision project or an application of exisiting vision methods in the student's own research area.
-You are expected to implement one (or more) related research papers, or think of some interesting novel ideas and implement them using the techniques discussed in class.
-Students are encouraged to propose their own project topics.
-You should work on the project in groups of 2-3.
-In your submission, please clearly identify the contribution of both group members.
+Couse ProjectThe final project is research-oriented.
+It can be a pure computer vision project or an application of existing vision methods in the student's own research area.
+Students are expected to implement one (or more) related research papers, or think of some interesting novel ideas and implement them using the techniques discussed in class.
+A team of 2-3 students are encouraged.
+Permission from the instructor is needed for a single person team.

 There will be four checkpoints for the final project: a project proposal, an intermediate milestone report, a final project report and a project presentation.
 The details are listed below.

 - Project Proposal (5%): This will be a single-page document.
 You will explain what problem you are trying to solve, why you want to solve it, and what are the possible steps to the solution.

 - Project Mid-Term Report (5%): This will be a single-page brief summary of current progress, including your current results, the difficulties that arise during the implementation, and how your proposal may have changed in light of current progress.

 - Project Final Report (15%): The final report will be a four-page document.
 You will describe the motivation of the project, the previous literate, your method and the results.
 You can reuse the materials that are presented in your proposal / mid-term report.
 Please include your source code in the submission.